Why Your Azalea is Dying and How to Revive it

 Get a soil test to be able to acidify the soil or change its composition to a lighter one if necessary.

 Azaleas thrive in acidic soil.
 Acidic soil ranges in pH from 5.5-6 or lower.
-If your soil is too alkaline, or sweet, they will survive but they will not be at their best.
+If your soil is too alkaline, they will survive but they will not be at their best.

 Azaleas grow best when they are planted in well draining soil.
 Well draining soil will be moist, but will drain easily and will not become wet or too soggy.